patrickds/DemocraticLunch/README.md

 * The domain logic could be a little bit richier in some parts and not relying so much in the repository queries.

 * There is some logic realying in the UI being disabled and I don't like it.
-At least the logic is contained entirely in the presenters so it is hihgly testable, but I still don't like it.
+At least the logic is contained entirely in the presenters so it is highly testable, but I still don't like it.

 * I think would be better to have an WebAPI to centralize the operations, like ending a voting, notifying the users, and keeping a better control of the dates since the phone's dates aren't reliable.

-* There is new patter called MVI (Model View Intent) that could help making the UI more functional but I just read it briefly and don't know much about it.
+* There is a new patter called MVI (Model View Intent) that could help making the UI more functional but I just read it briefly and don't know much about it.

 ## TODOS